SingularityNET-Archive/documentation-automation/README.md

 Start adding your documentation in the `docs` folder using markdown files.
 Any push to the main branch will automatically trigger a new build and deployment.

+You can use this app to preview markdown - [stackedit.io](https://stackedit.io/app#)

 ---
 ⭐️ If you find this template helpful, don't forget to star it!